hatedabamboo/notes.hatedabamboo.me/src/posts/solving-eks-cluster-games.md

 }
 ```

-For this task we're provided with our given permissions: we can list and read secrets.
+For this task we're provided with the following permissions: we can list and read secrets.
 Okay, let's do exactly that.

-But before diving into kubernetes resources, we have a nice welcome message:
+But before diving into Kubernetes resources, we have a nice welcome message:

 ```bash
 Welcome to Wiz EKS Challenge!
 For your convenience, the following directories are persistent across sessions: